aissam-out/cours-DL/README.md

 # cours-DL

-This repo contains images that are used by a course of Deep Learinng
+This repo contains images that are used by a Deep Learinng course